Ryan McMahon Player Props: Rockies vs. Astros

 Ryan McMahon At The Plate

-- McMahon has 80 hits and an OBP of .346 to go with a slugging percentage of .477.
-All three of those stats are tops among Colorado hitters this season.
+- McMahon leads Colorado with 80 hits and an OBP of .345, plus a team-best slugging percentage of .472.

-- Among the qualified hitters in MLB action, his batting average ranks 68th, his on-base percentage ranks 43rd, and he is 42nd in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 70th in batting average, 44th in on-base percentage, and 44th in slugging.

-- McMahon has had an RBI in 27 games this year (33.3%), including nine multi-RBI outings (11.1%).
-He has also driven in three or more of his team's runs in five contests.
+- In 27 games this year (32.9%), McMahon has picked up an RBI, and in nine of those games (11.0%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.